Return to Home Page

 Texas Hall of State Exterior

-Texas Hall of State exterior
+Texas Hall of State, full length

 Before entering this building the visitor should stand in front of it for a few moments to drink in its magnificence.
 Shaped like a gigantic inverted "T" (for Texas, of course), the building's exterior is made of native Texas limestone.
 It is a shrine to Texas history, its purpose to commemorate and honor the men and women who (to paraphrase Winston Churchill), with their blood, sweat, tears and toil, made the Lone Star state what it is today.

-On the frieze along the top of the building are carved in large letters the names of fifty-nine prominent Texans of the past.
+Hero NamesAlong the frieze along the top of the building are carved in large letters the names of fifty-nine prominent Texans of the past.
 With a few exceptions (Sam Houston, Stephen F. Austin, Francisco Vasquez De Coronado, and Alvar Nunez Cabeza De Vaca), only last names are found.
 Some of the names are somewhat obscure to modern-day Texans, others are immediately recognizable.
-There is also a little secret worked into the frieze: the first letter of the first eight names you see, as you face the building's front and read from left to right, spells out the last name of the architect who designed the Hall of State - Donald Barthleme (only the final "e" is missing.)
+There is also a little secret worked into the frieze: the first letter of the first eight names you see, as you face the building's front and read from left to right, spells out the last name of the architect who designed the Hall of State--Donald Barthleme (only the final "e" is missing.)
 Those Texans honored on the frieze are as follows:

 LEFT FRONT